 When watching films, you will find there are many video transitions.
 In general, almost every film or video is composed of many individual shots edited together.
 Filmmakers or video creators always use a post-production technique to combine two shots.
 This technique is the video transition effect.

-5 Easy Ways to Combine Videos into One Easily (100% Working)
+5 Best Ways to Combine Videos into One Easily (100% Working)

-5 Easy Ways to Combine Videos into One Easily (100% Working)
+5 Best Ways to Combine Videos into One Easily (100% Working)

 How to combine videos into one?
 This post shows how to combines videos on PC/Mac, how to merge videos in VLC as well as merge videos online.